cloudquery/cloudquery/website/pages/docs/developers/creating-new-plugin.md

 Some APIs lend themselves to being synced incrementally: rather than fetch all past data on every sync, an incremental table will only fetch data that has changed since the last sync.
 This is done by storing some metadata in a state **backend**.
 The metadata is known as a **cursor**, and it marks where the last sync ended, so that the next sync can resume from the same point.
 Incremental syncs can be vastly more efficient than full syncs, especially for tables with large amounts of data.
 This is because only the data that's changed since the last sync needs to be retrieved, and in many cases this is a small subset of the overall dataset.

 Incremental tables are great for efficiency, but add some additional complexity both on you and on your users.
 As the plugin author, you should consider first whether the table needs to be incremental, then whether it can be made to be incremental.
+You can also [read more about managing incremental tables](/docs/advanced-topics/managing-incremental-tables).

 ## Creating Your First Plugin